M7madMomani2/reading-notes/class-03.md

 # Boxes
 ![I3](https://cdn03.boxcdn.net/sites/default/files/box_default_og_sharing_image/box-social.jpg)

+## Part Of Box:
+> -Content - The content of the box, where text and images appear
+> -Padding - Clears an area around the content.
+The padding is transparent
+> -Border - A border that goes around the padding and content
+> -Margin - Clears an area outside the border.
+The margin is transparent

+## More About Box
 > - CSS treats each HTML element as if it has its own box.
 > - You can use CSS to control the dimensions of a box.
 > - You can also control the borders, margin and padding for each box with CSS.